The tours described below aim to provide the visitor a simple yet

 church of S.Maria in Trastevere and, in that of Santa Cecilia,

-the architect Maderno.
-Also in the adjacent convent to this
+by Pietro Maderno.
+Also in the adjacent convent to this church,

 contemporary, Pietro Cavallini.
 Tour continues with stroll